p0l1t1c1an/CTFNotes/README.md

 # CTFNotes
-Not super detailed notes on the CTFs I am doing
+My notes on the CTFs I am doing